Out-of-the-box: Black-box Causal Attacks on Object Detectors: Background

 \section{Background}

 We provide a brief description of the two \xai tools that we use to generate the initial saliency: \rex and \drise~\cite{drise}.
-Both tools produce (different) maps of the relative importance of pixels for the detection.
-In what follows, we refer to these simply as \emph{maps}.
-We then discuss the measures we use to assess the quality of our adversarial attacks.
+We then discuss the measures we use to assess the quality of the adversarial attacks and then definitions relevant to the paper.